tribblix/build/patches/openjdk11/README.txt

-This is derived from the pkgsrc-joyent set for openjdk11 https://github.com/joyent/pkgsrc-joyent/tree/master/openjdk11
+This originally derived from the pkgsrc-joyent set for openjdk11 https://github.com/joyent/pkgsrc-joyent/tree/master/openjdk11

-All patches -p0

 This set of patches for jdk11u

+Cleanup - pick the right assembler for gcc builds so they'll work without accidentally picking up or needing the sun as, see the new toolchain-assembler.patch

 11.0.20